 There are a number of Delaware small business structures entrepreneurs often consider as they start their businesses.
 Which structure is “best” depends on a number of factors, such as the number of owners involved, the present and future goals of the business, the wish of owners to limit their personal liability, and the desired type of taxation.
-The Castro Firm can assist you in deciding which company formation works best for your Delaware small business.
+The Castro Firm, Inc. can assist you in deciding which company formation works best for your Delaware small business.

 We assist our Delaware small business clients with the formation of their companies, whether they are corporations, partnerships, LLCs, or LLPs.
 Our firm also serves as a Registered Agent in the State of Delaware for out-of-state corporations.

 One of the most important decisions a new Delaware small business owner must undertake is what legal structure your company will take.

 The most common business structures are:

 Sole Proprietorship: A single person owns this type of company.
 You can use your social security number and do not necessarily need an EIN Federal Taxpayer Identification Number.